dbmcclain/Lisp-Actors/xTActors/secure-channel/README.md

 only they sent the data.

-But by broadcasting the authentication keying, which is different from decryption keying, you enable any third party to produce an encrypted transcript that cannot be distinguished from our own.
+But by broadcasting the authentication keying, which is different from decryption keying, you enable any third party to produce an authenticated encrypted transcript that cannot be distinguished from our own.
 Therefore, since anyone could produce such a communication transcript, you cannot prove that we did.

 On initial Socket Interface creation, we set up a socket state object, and generate unencrypted reader/writer Actors.